CREST Syndrome Treatment London

 Marked telangiectasias (dilated capillaries) occur on the skin of the face, the palms of the hands, and the mucous membranes.
 The number of telangiectasias and the sites involved tend to increase over time.

 Our approach to CREST Syndrome treatment London clinic is to diagnose and address any underlying issues, which may be causing this condition.
 We do not give purely symptomatic treatment.
-We use carefully chosen functional medicine tests for each patient along with treatment using natural medicine based on the test results and tailored to meet each patient’s unique needs.
+We use carefully chosen functional medicine tests for each patient along with treatment using non pharmaceutical medicine based on the test results and tailored to meet each patient’s unique needs.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment